The Real Global Price of What You Wear, Part 8

 Three raccoon dogs peek out from their small wire cages at a fur farm in Poland.
 The animals are curious about the photographers doing this nighttime investigation.
 Poland, 2015.
 Photo courtesy of Andrew Skowron, We Animals Media.

 Understanding whether natural or synthetic fabrics are better for the environment is confusing.
 As I mentioned in Part 3 of this article series, we need to stop the overproduction of all textiles.
-But if we know where something came from, how it was sourced, and how it was created, we can make better choices about our clothing purchases.
+But we can make better choices about clothing purchases if we know where something came from, how it was sourced, and how it was created.
 Today, we will review the most common types of animal-based fabrics used in fashion.

 Wool